Cooking Outside: 5 Tasty Ways to Practice Prepping

 #3) Use a solar cooker.

 Whether you have a purchased sun oven or you use a plan like this to make your own, if you live in a hot, sunny, climate, you can make a delicious meal reminiscent of a crockpot dinner outdoors using only the power of the sun.
-You can even pick up a solar thermos that boils water using the power of Mother Nature.
 This is an ideal prepper cooking method because it doesn’t require the storage of any type of fuel.

 This book has 150 recipes for solar cooking.